segdeha/blog/posts/sending-growl-notifications-from-dashboard-widgets.md

 ========

-Growl, if you're not familiar, is a notification system for [Mac OS X](http://www.apple.com/macosx/).
+Growl, if you’re not familiar, is a notification system for [Mac OS X](http://www.apple.com/macosx/).
 It allows any application to notify you when it has, for example, finished uploading a file or changed the currently playing music track.
-Growl supports [AppleScript](http://www.apple.com/applescript/), and that's all it takes to know we can use it within Dashboard.
+Growl supports [AppleScript](http://www.apple.com/applescript/), and that’s all it takes to know we can use it within Dashboard.

 My use case was that users of my URL shortening widgets wanted to be able to exit Dashboard and be notified when the URL had been shortened and copied to the pasteboard.
-I didn't think of this initially because the process is quite fast, but Hurler user [Barry Briggs](http://twitter.com/quiffboy) contacted me on Twitter and asked for it because he happens to run about a gazillion virtual machines at a time which slows his system down quite a bit.
+I didn’t think of this initially because the process is quite fast, but Hurler user [Barry Briggs](https://twitter.com/quiffboy) contacted me on Twitter and asked for it because he happens to run about a gazillion virtual machines at a time which slows his system down quite a bit.
 A day later, Hurler (and tr.im.it) had Growl support.

-**Note:** the code I share below isn't exactly what you'll find if you explore the current versions of my widgets.
+**Note:** the code I share below isn’t exactly what you’ll find if you explore the current versions of my widgets.
 I have generalized the code to make it more immediately useful to other widget authors.
-It's all tested, though, and this code will go out in their next releases.
+It’s all tested, though, and this code will go out in their next releases.

-Here's an overview of what I'm about to show you.
+Here’s an overview of what I’m about to show you.

 1. Some JavaScript that checks for the presence of Growl, then executes the notification command
 2. The shell script I use to check for the presence of Growl